PhotoboothProject/photobooth/docs/faq/index.md

 ## How do I change the configuration?

-Open `http://localhost/admin` in your Webbrowser and change the configuration for your personal needs.
+Open `http://localhost/admin` in your Webbrowser (or `http://localhost/photobooth/admin`) and change the configuration for your personal needs.
 Changed options are stored inside `config/my.config.inc.php` to prevent sharing personal data on Github by accident and to make an update of Photobooth easier.

 ---

 ## How to change the language?

-Open `http://localhost/admin` in your Webbrowser and change the configuration for your personal needs.
+Open `http://localhost/admin` in your Webbrowser (or `http://localhost/photobooth/admin`) and change the configuration for your personal needs.

 ---